-Designing a Personalized Art Discovery App That
+Gallery Pal: Designing a Personal Art Experience That Lasts

 My Role